-Issues/ Barriers Identified Recommendations Comments/ ADA Requirements e) Vending Machines Not under RCTC's authority.
+Issues/ Barriers Identified Recommendations Comments/ ADA e Vending Machines Not under RCTC's authority.
 No issues found with heights of operable components.
-No action by RCTC The Americans with Disabilities Act (ADA) requires all operable components of the vending machine to be between 15" and 48" up from the floor. f) Benches Benches: Concrete benches are higher than 19 inches and do not comply with ADA Section 903 and there are no back supports.
+No action by RCTC The Americans with Disabilities Act (ADA) requires all obetween 15" and 48" up from the floor. f) Benches Benches: Concrete benches are higher than 19 inches and do not comply with ADA Section 903 and there are no back supports.
 This is technically not a violation as Section 903 applies to indoor benches only.
 It is a recommendation to apply Section 903 standards to benches in outdoor public environments, in order to ensure seating opportunities for people of all mobility.
-PSJ.5 Height.
-The top of the bench seat surface shall be 17 inches (450 mm) minimum and 19 inches.
-903.2 Clear Floor or Ground Space.
-Clear floor or ground space complying with 305 shall be provided and shall be positioned at the end of the bench seat and parallel to the short axis of the bench.
-R212.6 Benches.
-At least 50 percent, but no less than one, of benches at each location shall provide clear space complying with R404 adjacent to the bench.
-The clear space shall be located either at one end of the bench or shall not overlap the area within 460 mm (1.5 ft) from the front edge of the bench.
-Benches at tables are not required to comply.
-Advisory R212.6 Benches.
-Benches that provide full back support and armrests to assist in sitting and standing are more usable by pedestrians with disabilities.
+Figure 93.7 Figure 93.7 Solution So l operable components of the vending machine to be bund space complying with 305 shall be provided and barallel to the short axis of the bench.